 Regardless of whether you know your mom’s love language or not, try to fit as many of these as you can into the day.
 Gary says, “Speak as many of the five love languages as you can, especially if you don’t know what your mom’s love language is.
 Then you’ll be sure to make her feel special on Mother’s Day.”

 Depending on your situation, you may have more than one mom to honor on Mother’s Day.
 For example, my husband was raised by his grandmother but still keeps in contact with his mother.

 If you’re married or have a child with your partner, Gary says, “It’s always appropriate to thank your wife for being the mother of your children.”
-If you are expecting, Gary even suggests writing a Mother’s Day card from the baby in the womb.
+If you are expecting, write a Mother’s Day card from the baby in the womb, Gary suggests.

 Cole also adds, “If you are in a committed relationship, remember to celebrate your mother-in-law as well since she had a direct impact on your significant other.”

 Reach out even when it’s hard

 Even if you don’t have a great relationship with your mom, it’s still worthwhile to reach out.
 “Love stimulates love,” Chapman says.
 “Think about something you do appreciate and thank your mom for that.
 If you can’t think of anything, thank her for giving birth to you.”